Building a Better Muskogee, OK

 In 2008, Muskogee leaders had a rare opportunity to turn what might have been an ordinary business deal into a philanthropic windfall that would benefit the community for years to come.

-Focusing on the area’s arts, culture, education, health and wellness, community revitalization, social services, infrastructure, housing, recreation and economic development, the foundation has distributed millions of dollars since it was founded, and grown its initial endowment to more than $130 million.
+Focusing on the area’s quality of life, health and wellness, and economic development, the foundation has distributed millions of dollars since it was founded, and grown its initial endowment to more than $130 million.

-“It is so unique for a town this size to have a $100 million foundation – to have this kind of funding,” says foundation COO D.J.
+“It is so unique for a town this size to have a $100 million foundation,” says foundation COO D.J.
 Thompson.
 “We’re very fortunate.
-In a town this size, if it just takes money to fix it, we’re here.”
+We have an opportunity to make a significant and long-term impact.”

 Growing Endowment has Big Impact